vanshikajain331/SkyCast/README.md

 ## SkyCast-Your Personalized Weather Companion
 This web application allows users to fetch weather data for a specific city using the OpenWeatherMap API.
-The app is built using HTML, CSS, JavaScript and React.
+SkyCast is an intuitive and dynamic weather web app built using React.js and JavaScript, designed to provide real-time weather updates with a user-friendly interface.
+Leveraging powerful APIs, SkyCast delivers accurate forecasts, temperature trends, and climate insights for locations worldwide.

+Key Features:
+🌍 Global Weather Insights: Get real-time weather updates for any city across the globe.
+⛅ Detailed Forecasts: Displays temperature, humidity, wind speed, and weather conditions in a clear, organized format.
+🎯 Search Functionality: Easily search and view weather data for different locations.
+🌗 Dynamic UI: Interactive visuals with weather-themed backgrounds for enhanced user experience.
+⚡ Fast and Responsive: Built with React.js for seamless performance across devices.

 ## Table of Contents